abelab/sgsim/README.md

 sgsim can:

-- constructs a skip graph overlay network based on a random membership vector
+- construct a skip graph overlay network based on a random membership vector,
-- performs some simple experiments
+- perform some simple experiments,
+- render routing paths over a skip graph topology, and
-- output some graphs
+- compute some statistics and output graphs.

 sgsim is written in Python and uses [pandas](https://pandas.pydata.org/) for statistics.